Querylight TS Demo

 Demo Internals · advanced · order 10

-How the demo builds semantic embeddings, ships them to the browser, and answers natural-language questions locally.
+How the demo builds lexical, sparse, and dense retrieval assets, ships them to the browser, and answers natural-language questions locally.

 Ask the Docs End to End

-• “Ask the Docs”, which turns a question into an embedding and matches it against precomputed documentation chunks
+• dense ANN search and “Ask the Docs”, which turn a query into an embedding and match it against precomputed vectors

-This article explains the semantic path from markdown files to in-browser answers.
+This article explains how those assets are built and how the dense semantic path reaches in-browser answers.

 Short introduction: what embeddings are